Back to Blog

 Type 6 — The Loyalist

 • Core motivation: To feel safe.
-They build relationships and systems they can trust.
+They build relationships and systems sturdy enough to trust.

-• Strengths / blind spots: Reliable and loyal, but caught in worst-case-scenario loops more often than they'd like.
+• Strengths / blind spots: Reliable and loyal, while running worst-case scenarios on a loop more than they'd like to admit.

 • Growth: Finding Type 9's inner calm.
 Familiar figure: Tom Hanks.